th2-net/th2-codec/README.md

 ## Appointment

-This project is only an adapter between the Sailfish and the th2 packed into Docker Image.
+This project includes only one adapter logic between Sailfish and the th2 packed into Docker Image.
 This [th2-codec-generic](https://github.com/th2-net/th2-codec-generic) project uses this image as a base.

 # Running